-For more inspiration on how to spice up your shoot food, try our pheasant, Madeira and kale pie with cheddar and caraway pastry.
-A useful way to use up your brace, it is a delicious game supper.
-Or could be used for the shoot lunch.
+Be sure to also try our pheasant, Madeira and kale pie with cheddar and caraway pastry.
+A delicious game supper which could also be used for the shoot lunch.

 SPICED SQUASH BREAD

 This is somewhere between a loaf, a bread and a cake.
-It is suitable for breakfast, lightly grilled, as a snack smothered with butter or it makes the perfect accompaniment to a warming bowl of autumnal soup.
+It is delicious and can be enjoyed ay time of day.
 Each loaf weighs a pound, and loaves will freeze well.

 Makes 2 loaves